1. <div id="8sgz1"><ol id="8sgz1"></ol></div>

 Release date:2016-09-01 11:33 Export PDF Favorites Scan

-• EFFECTS OF 5-FLUOROURACIL ON TENDON ADHESION FORMATION AFTER FLEXOR TENDON REPAIR
+• AN EFFECT OF 5-FLUOROURACIL ON TENDON ADHESION FORMATION AFTER FLEXOR TENDON REPAIR IN CHICKENS

 • EXPERIMENTAL STUDY OF TENDON REPAIR BY MICROSURGERY1.
 VASCULAR ARCHITECTURE AND PATTERNS OF BLOOD SUPPLY OF ADULT HUMAN FLEXOR TENDON OF FINGER